Reducing Waste: What You Can Do

 - If you host a party, set the table with cloth napkins and reusable dishes, glasses, and silverware.
 Also save and reuse party hats, decorations, and favors.

-- Be sure your guest know where to properly dispose of and recycle their wastes at your party.
+- Be sure your guests know where to properly dispose of and recycle their wastes at your party.

 - After holiday festivities, put leftovers in recyclable containers, and share them with family, friends, or others.
 Donate untouched leftovers from parties to a local food bank or homeless shelter.